-As one of the world’s great capitals, Beijing will keep you spellbound for weeks on end with its magnificence and scale incomparable to any city in Asia.
+As one of the world’s great capitals, Beijing in China will keep you spellbound for weeks on end with its magnificence and scale incomparable to any city in Asia.

 Massive complexes and impressive architecture make Beijing city of many icons, with millennia of rich culture and several astounding UNESCO World Heritage Sites to match.